openid/openid4vp_ble/main.md

 |Submit VC           | 00000007-5026-444A-9E0E-D6F2450F3A77 | Write                 | Submit the VC       |
 +--------------------+--------------------------------------+-----------------------+---------------------+

+ToDo: If 'Submit VC' latency is high due to the presence of a photograph we will fall back to the style that Kritina wrote with State.

 ToDo: Check if there are conventions to the UUID.
 Original in ISO is `00000001-A123-48CE-896B-4C76973373E6`.

 ## Connection closure